ECP-CANDLE/Supervisor/workflows/p3b1_mlrMBO/README.md

 can be found at: http://berndbischl.github.io/ParamHelpers/man/

-The hyperparameters sampled from the hyperparameter space by the mlrMBO algorithm are passed to swift-t as semi-colon separated as JSON strings.
+The hyperparameters sampled from the hyperparameter space by the mlrMBO algorithm are passed to swift-t as set of semi-colon separated JSON strings.
 Swift-t then splits these into individual JSON strings each of which contains the parameters for a single run.

 ### final_res.Rds ###
 mlrMBO's mbo function produces a MBOSingleObjResult object.
-That object is saved to the file system in the experiment directory as final_res.Rds.
+That object is saved to the file system in the experiment directory as `final_res.Rds`.
 The 'x' attribute of this object will contain the best hyper parameter.
 Sample R
 session: